prashantsingh8962/Business_Insights360_PowerBI/Documentation/Workflow Guide.md

 16. Star schema contains fact and dimension tables.
 Facts are transaction tables whereas dimensions are entity tables.
 When we connect them to build a data model, it creates something called a STAR schema.

-17. Product owners share the same mockup dashboard.
+17. Product owners share the same mockup dashboard.<br>
      Year-to-day: sum of all available actuals estimate.<br>
      year-to-go: sum of all remaining forecast estimates.<br>
     If we sum them two we get a landing estimate.<br>